nodejs/node-addon-api/doc/async_worker.md

 Returns the persistent function reference of the callback set when the async worker was created.
-The returned function reference will receive the results of the computation that happened in the `Execute` method.
+The returned function reference will receive the results of the computation that happened in the `Execute` method, unless the default implementation of `OnOK` or `OnError` is overridden.

 ### SetError

 Sets the error message for the error that happened during the execution.
+Setting an error message will cause the `OnError` method to be invoked instead of `OnOK` once the `Execute` method completes.

 ```cpp
 void SetError(const std::string& error);